SethCodesABitForSchool/FOREX_CAD_USD_SIM_exp/README.md

 _The author acknowledges the potential for errors and inaccuracies and recommends caution when interpreting or utilizing the information presented._

 _This forecast should not be considered as professional advice.
-Users are encouraged to seek guidance from qualified professionals for any practical application AKA Please ask your professors._
+Users are encouraged to seek guidance from qualified professionals for any practical application AKA __Please ask your professors__._

 *Thanks,*
 *Seth*